isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 and
 `Fitabase Data 4.12.16 - 5.12.16`

-Many files from the first Fitbit folder (containing 11 csv files) seemed to have a matching filename in the second Fitbit folder (containing 18 csv files), only with different time periods.
+Many files from the first Fitbit folder (containing 11 csv files) seem to have a matching filename in the second Fitbit folder (containing 18 csv files), only with different time periods.

 Let's write all the file names into two text files with the command line: